NCCC Mall VP: History

 The original Victoria Plaza was built in the early 1990s by the late businessman Robert Alan L. Limso through his Davao Sunrise Investment and Development Corp.
 The three-storey Victoria Plaza became a local icon as the first shopping mall in Davao City.

-Mr. Limso, also known to be close to some politicians in the city including former President Rodrigo Duterte as he served as a city councilor from 1981 until he resigned in 1986 after the transitory government of the late President Corazon C. Aquino, eventually mortgaged the mall to a Philippine National Bank.
+Mr. Limso, also known to be close to some politicians in the city including former President Rodrigo Duterte as he served as a city councilor from 1981 until his resignation in 1986 after the transitory government of the late President Corazon C. Aquino, eventually mortgaged the mall to the Philippine National Bank.
 Because of his failure to pay and the decline of the mall, the bank eventually possessed the property.

-On 2019, New City Commercial Corporation (NCCC), a local pioneering retail player in Davao, has acquired the historic mall.
+In 2019, New City Commercial Corporation (NCCC), a local pioneering retail player in Davao, has acquired the historic mall.
 The acquisition was sealed in a signing ceremony on March 12 with the Lucio Tan-owned Philippine National Bank (PNB) at the PNB Financial Center in Manila.